Windsor, California: Fire

-The Windsor Fire Protection District is governed by a board of directors and provides services within Town of Windsor boundaries, as well as to surrounding rural and/or unincorporated areas.
+Windsor is served by the Sonoma County Fire District, which was established in April 2019; it is a consolidation of the former Windsor Fire Protection District with three other nearby districts.

 Police

 In 1992, the Town of Windsor voted to contract with the Sonoma County Sheriff's Office for the provision of law enforcement services.
-The Sheriff's Office received its first contract in 1993.
-In 2008 the Town voted to extend the Sheriff's Office law enforcement services contract for 10 more years.
-The Windsor Police Department is staffed by Sonoma County Sheriff Department employees through a negotiated contract between the County and the Town of Windsor.
+The most recent agreement, to staff the Windsor Police force with Sonoma County Sheriff's Department employees, was in August 2020, for a five-year period, with the option of two additional five-year renewals.

 The Town of Windsor was ranked the 34th safest city on SafeWise's list of "2016 Safest Cities of California".
 SafeWise has been formally conducting these reports for the past three years and the Town of Windsor has been included every year.

 EMS

 The Town of Windsor has a contract with Bell's Ambulance Service to provide advanced life support (ALS) 911 emergency medical services staffed with Paramedics/EMTs 24/7/365.
-Bell's Ambulance has been in business since 1956 and also serves the towns of Healdsburg, Geyserville and the surrounding areas.
-On August 2, 2006, Pamela Bell-Simmons was presented with a proclamation acknowledging Bell's Ambulance's 50 years of service in the Windsor and Healdsburg communities.
 Bell's Ambulance has had a station in Windsor since 1991.